 Interest and other (expense) income, net, consists primarily of interest expense, interest income, and other income and expense.
 Interest expense is related to imputed interest on post-closing payments related to our acquisitions.
-We have no borrowing agreements outstanding as of September 30, 2022; however interest expense could increase if, among other things, we enter into a new borrowing agreement to manage liquidity or make additional acquisitions through debt financing.
+We have no borrowing agreements outstanding as of March 31, 2023; however interest expense could increase if, among other things, we enter into a new borrowing agreement to manage liquidity or make additional acquisitions through debt financing.
 Interest income represents interest earned on our cash and cash equivalents, which may increase or decrease depending on market interest rates and the amounts invested.
-Other income and expense includes gains and losses on foreign currency exchange, gains and losses on divestitures of subsidiaries, client verticals and assets that were not considered to be strategically important to our business, and other non-operating items.
+Other income and expense includes gains and losses on foreign currency exchange and other non-operating items.

-Benefit from (Provision for) Income Taxes
+Benefit from Income Taxes